 LEADERSHIP TRAINING AND COMMUNICATIONS

-I design and execute leadership trainings and communications strategy for a variety of organizations—from Native American tribes to nonprofits to government agencies.
+I design and execute leadership trainings and communications strategy for a variety of organizations—from corporations to nonprofits to Native American tribal entities.
 I have a perspective that comes from working in multicultural organizations and communities and the experience of leading multi-generational teams.
 My background allows me to help others develop greater emotional intelligence, a stronger empathy muscle, and the ability to shift their mindset–all of which results in more efficient and joyful teams and work places.

 Current & Past Projects